stevenctl/blog/content/tech/chinese_app/index.md

 Every teacher has a different approach, and I think I am very lucky to have found a teacher who just had conversations with me, sometimes with a topic in mind, sometimes just letting the conversation naturally flow.
-He would strategically introduce new words, when I was tyring to say something too complex, he'd encourage me to use the simpler language that I'm already comfortable with to express myself, and use simple language to teach words without using any English!
+He would strategically introduce new words.
+When I was trying to say something too complex, he'd encourage me to use the simpler language that I'm already comfortable with to express myself, and use simple language to teach words without using any English!